a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 That said, you can get information about Petaluma services from the Petaluma Chamber of Commerce, Novato from the Novato Chamber of Commerce, and West Marin from Point Reyes National Seashore.

-Other nearby lodging can be found at vacation rentals in the Marshall area (Tomales Bay Resort, The Mermaids House, you can find more by searching for Marshall vacation rentals).
+Other nearby lodging can be found by searching AirBnb for Marshall, CA vacation rentals.
 Motels in Petaluma or Novato are farther away but less expensive.

-The closest restaurants are in Marshall: Nick’s Cove is open 7 days a week but pricey Nick’s Cove.
-The Marshall Store is open from 10 to 4 and serves great food at good prices The Marshall Store.
-Both of these are on the waterfront with great ambience.
+The closest restaurants are in Marshall: Tony’s Seafood owned by Hog Island Oyster Co. and Nick’s Cove.
+The Marshall Store is open from 11 to 4 and serves great food at good prices The Marshall Store.
+These are all on the waterfront with great ambience.
 And there are many places to choose from in Petaluma or Novato, Point Reyes Station, etc.

 Walker Creek Ranch